 "Appendix A: Streaming for Apple iPhone" but note that there are some little errors in that snippet.

-Updated by Jacob Floyd about 8 years ago
+Updated by Jacob Floyd over 8 years ago

 Whoever codes this, please reference the relevant RFC 2616 sections.